-How to Make Mung Bean Rice (Khara Pongal or Spicy Pongal)
+How to Make Khara Pongal (Spicy Mung Bean Rice)

-Khara pongal is very easy—there is no chance of going wrong when making this yummy dish.
-If you follow the simple procedure and instructions I share below, your dish will be a hit!
+Khara pongal is very easy to make.
+There is no chance of going wrong when making this yummy dish.
+If you follow the simple procedures and instructions I share below, your dish will be a hit!

 - 1 1/2 cups white raw rice

 - 1 1/4 cups de-husked split green gram or moong dal

 - 1/4 cup grated coconut (optional, adds a rich flavor)

 - 1 1/4 tablespoons ghee (or oil or a 50/50 ghee-oil mix)

 - 1 1/2 teaspoons salt, or to taste

 - Add mung beans (moong dal) and rice to a cooker vessel.
 Wash them together.
 Add 4 to 5 cups of water and some salt.
 Cook until soft and a little mushy.
 Alternatively, you can cook them in a pot, stirring occasionally.
 Set aside.

 - Add grated coconut, ginger, peppercorns, and green chilies to a mixer/blender.
 Dry-grind them to get a coarse powder.
 Set aside.